sjaehn/BSchaffl/README.md

 ### MIDI note options

+#### Keep note position

+Keeps the note position unaffected from step stretch.
+Take care, this may cause overlapping notes.

+#### Keep note duration

+Keeps the note duration unaffected from step stretch.
+Take care, this may cause overlapping notes.

+#### If notes overlap

+TODO.

 #### Note off amp

 There are two options to amplify the NOTE_OFF velocity signal.
 Either amplification with the same value